remlapmot/remlapmot.r-universe.dev/README.md

 ### Windows and Macs

-For Windows and Mac users (for both Intel Macs and Apple silicon Macs) the installation code to obtain a binary version of **knitexercise** is
+For Windows and Mac users (for both Intel Macs and Apple Silicon [aka M1, M2, and M3] Macs) the installation code to obtain a binary version of **knitexercise** is

 ```r
 # Installation code for Windows and Intel Mac users